Tiverton Wellbeing

 How do I access the service?

 If you would like one-to-one support or you are interested in any of the groups above, you can ask for support from us by referring yourself via a website called Joy.
 Click the button below to get started, then click 'Make a referral'.
-Please note that you must be a registered patient at Amicus Health (Clare House and Bampton Surgeries) or Castle Place Practice to be accepted.
+Please note that you must be a registered patient at Amicus Health (Clare House Surgery, Bampton Surgery and Mid Devon Medical Practice at Witheridge, Morchard Bishop and Cheriton Fitzpaine) or Castle Place Practice to be accepted.

 You could also be referred to us by your GP or by another organisation.